- Reference Number: HEY-118/2018

 What causes Uveitis?

 In most people the cause is unknown.
-In a few cases it can be linked to inflammatory diseases that affect the whole body, for example ankylosing spondylitis, rheumatoid arthritis, inflammatory bowel disease such as Crohn’s disease and ulcerative colitis.
-If this is thought to be the case your doctor may organise special blood tests or X-rays, but in normal circumstances no further investigations are needed.
+In a few cases it can be linked to inflammatory diseases that affect the whole body, for example ankylosing spondylitis, inflammatory bowel disease such as Crohn’s disease and ulcerative colitis.
+Occasionally it can be linked to infections or to a genetic predisposition but in about 50% of cases no definite cause is identified.
+If you have had more than one episode of anterior uveitis or disease affecting both eyes and there is no known cause your doctor may organise special blood tests or X-rays, but in normal circumstances no further investigations are needed.

 What treatment will I be given?